deajan/linuxscripts/README.md

 Quick and dirty dd backup, useful to backup unknown file systems on fat32 / vfat devices.
 Performs disk backups via dd, compresses and splits into file chunks.
 Restores the splitted files to disk.
+Works especially well for unknown appliance filesystems (eg pfSense UFS which is not readable with standard Linux tools)

 Usage:
 ```